|MapGazer – GPX files|

 Saving to a GPX file

 To save a GPX file, use the Marks → Save marks to GPX file menu item (or press the ‘s’ key).
 This will open a dialog which you can use to select or enter the GPX file to be written.
-All marks loaded and not deleted (or new marks that have been changed since they were created) will then be written to the file, including any modifications you have made to any marks.
+All marks loaded and not deleted (or new marks) will then be written to the file, including the Scale and any modifications you have made to any marks.
 New or changed marks will be written with some cosmetic formatting; unchanged items are generally copied directly from the loaded GPX file.

 You can also save an individual mark by right-clicking on it and using the Save ... to GPX file pop-up menu item.